wecanserve-in/card-flow-credits/README.md

 ### Startups & SMEs

-Create a centralized contact repository from physical business cards.
+Create a centralized repository of business contacts from physical cards.

 ---

 ## Security & Privacy

-CardFlow processes uploaded business cards solely for information extraction.
-Contact data remains under the user's control and is exported locally through Excel files.
+Uploaded images are processed solely for contact information extraction.
+Users retain full ownership and control of their extracted data and exported Excel files.

 ---